0x234/clusterhealthz/README.md

 a Kubernetes cluster there could be other considerations for allowing production traffic to reach a cluster.
-This service allows you to define Kubernetes specific statements such as: "Return healthy if the `etcd` nodes fsync() is < 25ms over p99", or "Return healthy if there is enough resource capacity on production nodes".
+This service allows you to define Kubernetes specific statements such as: "Return healthy if the `etcd` nodes fsync() is < 25ms over p99", or "Return unhealthy if the number of HTTP 500s by x following a code push".
 Building that logic into a load balancer monitor can become too complicated without the knowledge of events that are impacting the cluster.
 The service can be sent a SIGHUP to reload the configuration which reads and loads the alert data names.